The Best Laptop for Medical School in 2023/24, According to Med Students (Easy Guide)

 10. ASUS ZenBook 13 Ultra-Slim Laptop

 Last on our list is the ASUS ZenBook.
 ASUS makes sure to put in work in their products, and the company did no less on this laptop.
-Here’s what makes me make this remark.

 First, the laptop comes with Windows 10 Home pre-installed.
 Consequently, you’ll have access to a wide range of features, including Cortana for easier operability.